Joeoyugi10/hello-world/README.md

 # hello-world
 Joe Oyugi.
 Bsc Mathematics.
-University of Nairobi
+University of Nairobi.
 Someone somewhere is needed.
-What is wrong with this teenagers?
+What is wrong with these teenagers?